Open and Affirming

 By this statement, Zion UCC accepts and takes for its own the General Synod's declaration that our LGBT sons, daughters, friends and neighbors are welcome in the full life and ministry of the church.

-We have taken input from church members, both directly and with notes and letters; provided resources about ONA and issues pertaining to being gay, lesbian, bisexual or transgendered and a Christian; discussed the issue during Adult Sunday School; and hosted two well-attended screenings of the film, "For the Bible Tells Me So."
+In March 2011, the members of the Open and Affirming Leadership Team at Zion came before the members and friends of Zion United Church of Christ, with a few words about the journey upon which we were about to embark.
+Explorations included input from church members, both directly and with notes and letters.
+The committee provided resources about ONA and issues pertaining to being gay, lesbian, bisexual or transgendered and a Christian.
+The issue was discussed during Adult Sunday School, and the church hosted two well-attended screenings of the film, "For the Bible Tells Me So."

-The committee this month also visited Edwards United Church of Christ Congregational, in Davenport, to learn from its pastor and members how it became open and affirming, and what that has meant for the church.
+The committee also visited Edwards United Church of Christ Congregational, in Davenport, to learn from its pastor and members how it became open and affirming, and what that meant for the church.

 Introducing Open and Affirming